dziugaspeciulevicius/ED-s-store/README.md

 ## How to run tests?
 To run tests, clone the project and install the dependencies.
 Now to run the tests we want to go into the `frontend` directory of the project and run the command: `npm run test` or `npm run test:coverage` to run our testing coverage.*

-**The app is not fully tested, so if you would like to test this application and contribute, just make a pull request :)*
+**The app is not fully tested, so if you would like to test this application and contribute, just fork the project, make your changes and open a pull request :)*

 <p align="center">
     <img src="./tests.png">